GustavHansen99/SocialDataFinalProject/project.md

         The data also reveals a geographically uneven distribution of cleanliness issues, with districts like Mission, Tenderloin, and South of Market being most affected.
 Yet, there seems to be a shift in cleanliness complaints from Tenderloin and South of Market to the Mission district in recent years, suggesting that the problem might be moving rather than resolving.
         <br>
         <br>
         We also observe that a strong correlation exists between areas with high cleaning requests and crime incidents.
 Mission, Tenderloin, and South of Market, often highlighted as problematic areas, indeed exhibit a high number of both cleaning requests and crime incidents.
 This correlation, although not surprising considering these areas' socioeconomic status, deserves deeper investigation.
+Nonetheless, this also confirms the second hypothesis that the city's cleanliness is very much focused on a specific area of the city.
         <br>
         Looking forward, the findings from this report offer several potential directions for further research and action.
 One clear area is to delve deeper into the reasons behind the geographical shift of cleanliness complaints.
 Another is to investigate the strong correlation between cleaning requests and crime incidents and the potential underlying socioeconomic factors.
 Understanding these aspects could provide valuable insights into formulating effective strategies to improve the cleanliness of San Francisco's streets.
 A potential solution may lie in studying and adopting strategies from cities like Los Angeles, known for its more efficient trash collection programs in terms of money spent per collected trash.
         <br>
         <br>
-        As the city grapples with these challenges, it is crucial for residents and visitors to be mindful of the situation, especially when navigating the 'trifecta of trouble'.
+        As the city grapples with these challenges, it is crucial for residents and visitors to be mindful of the situation, especially when navigating the "trifecta of trouble".
 Until comprehensive solutions are implemented, the people must be vigilant and proactive in maintaining cleanliness in their neighborhoods.
     </p>
     <a id="references" style="color:inherit; text-decoration: none !important;"><h2>References</h2></a>
     <ol type="1">